I Feel Good (Bini song)

 "I Feel Good" is a song by the Filipino girl group Bini.
 Written and composed by John Michael Conchada and Julius James "Jumbo" De Belen (Note: He is also known as "Bojam".) and arranged by Julius James "Jumbo" De Belen.
 It was produced by Bojam.
-It was released on September 22, 2022 by Star Music, as the second pre-single for the second album, Feel Good.
-It is a bubblegum pop and electropop track that captures the joy and happiness of being in love, making you feel like you're in paradise.
+It was released on September 22, 2022, by Star Music, as the second pre-single for the second album, Feel Good.
+It is a bubblegum pop and funk track that captures the joy and happiness of being in love, making you feel like you're in paradise.

 Background and Release

 After the release of the single "Lagi", Bini released a single, "I Feel Good" on September 22, 2022, a week before the album Feel Good was released.

 Composition

 "I Feel Good" is three minutes and forty-eight seconds long.
-It is a bubblegum pop and electropop song.
+It is a bubblegum pop and funk song.
+The song features metallophone accents.
 Bojam produced the song, with vocal arrangement, written and composed by John Michael Conchada and Jumbo De Belen.
 It is arranged by Jumbo De Belen.
 It was mixed and mastered by Mat Olavides and Jumbo De Belen.
 "I Feel Good" is a romantic song that captures the joy and happiness of being in love, making you feel like you're in paradise.